qiskit-community/QiskitIBMRuntime.jl/docs/src/python.md

 # Using PythonCall and other packages

 !!! note
-    [QiskitRuntimeX.jl](https://github.com/jlapeyre/QiskitRuntimeX.jl) provides an interface to Python-language Qiskit packages.
+    [QiskitIBMRuntimeX.jl](https://github.com/jlapeyre/QiskitIBMRuntimeX.jl) provides an interface to Python-language Qiskit packages.

-There are a few ways to try to conveniently use packages that are not dependencies of `QiskitRuntime`.
+There are a few ways to try to conveniently use packages that are not dependencies of `QiskitIBMRuntime`.
 (Or of any other package you want to use)

 You can dump all of the desired packages in your default environment.
 But this is widely discouraged, for good reasons.
 If you are relatively new to Julia, you will surely ignore